What is the Byzantine Church?

 Yes, we welcome all people to worship with us.
 The Sunday Obligation is fulfilled when worshiping with us.

 Our Sunday worship is called the Divine Liturgy.
 This is when we celebrate the Resurrection of the Lord by proclaiming His message in sacred scripture and receive His Risen Presence in Holy Communion.

 Can I receive Holy Communion?

 All Catholics who are properly prepared are welcome to receive.
-Orthodox Christians are encouraged to follow the canons of their Church and also are welcome to receive.
+Orthodox Christians are encouraged to follow the canons of their own Churches and also are welcome to receive.

 Why are there three bars on your cross?